tum-ens/urbs/doc/mathdoc.rst

 Storage Tuples
 ^^^^^^^^^^^^^^
-Storage tuples represents combinations of possible storages by site.
+Storage tuples represent combinations of possible storages by site.
 These are represented by the set :math:`S_{vc}`.
 A member :math:`s_{vc}` in set :math:`S_{vc}` is a storage :math:`s` of commodity :math:`c` in site :math:`v`
 For example, `(Mid, Bat, Elec)` is interpreted as storage `Bat` of commodity `Elec` in site `Mid`.